zesterer/vulcan/README.md

 - Multi-file editing
 - Monospace text editing
+- Opening (multiple) plaintext files
-- Saving (including Save As) and loading
+- Saving (including Save As) plaintext files
 - Edit detection using string hashing
 - Basic theming
+- Smooth, animated UI

 However, in addition it also aims to provide a range of tools helpful to developers including: